-1.2.13B Det 1.2.13B Determine Grant, Sponsorship and Donation Allocations Function Delegated: This detail is provided as a reference only.
+1.2.13B Determin e Grant, Sponsorship and Do Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
-Authority to determine allocation [FM Reg.12(1)(a)] of the City's: 1.
-Small Business Grants, in accordance with Council Policy 6.8 Small Business Grants; 2.
-Environment Grants up to a value of \$2,000, in accordance with Council Policy 8.3 Environment Grants; 3.
-Cultural Sponsorship, Donations, Event Sponsorship and Corporate Sponsorship up to a value of \$2,000, in accordance with Council Policy 18.8 Provision of Sponsorship and Donations; 4.
-Sponsorship up to a value of \$50,000, in accordance with Council Policy 9.5 Sponsorship of City of Perth Activities.
-Statutory Power Delegated: Local Government (Financial Ma nagement) Regulations 1996: s from municipal fund or trust fund, Power Originally Assigned to: The Local Government Statutory Power of Delegation: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Decisions must be in accordance with the requirements of relevant Council Policies, be within Annual Budget allocations and records evidencing assessment against criteria must be retained.
-Statutory Power to Sub-delegate: Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government (Financial Management) Regulations 1996: • Regulation 5 CEO's duties as to financial management • Regulation 11 Payments, procedures for making etc. Council Policy 6.8 Small Business Grants Council Policy 8.3 Environment Grants Council Policy 18.8 Sponsorship and Donations Record Keeping Practices: ng en Version Control Version Decision Reference Date Delegated 1 New Delegation 25/06/13 319/13 CEO Trim 77838/13 Annual Review / Amended 24/06/14 270/14 CEO Trim 234521/14 3 Annual Review 09/06/15 OCM Trim 99056/15 3 Amend / Review CEO Trim 114331/15
+Authority to determine allocation [FM Reg.12(1)(a)] of the City's: Small Business Grants, in accordance with Council Policy 6.8 Small Business Grants; Environment Grants up to a value of \$2,000, in accordance with Council Policy 8.3 Environment Grants; Cultural Sponsorship, Donations, Event Sponsorship and Corporate Sponsorship up to a value of \$2,000, in accordance with Council Policy 18.8 Provision of Sponsorship and Donations; Sponsorship up to a value of \$50,000, in accordance with Council Policy 9.5 Sponsorship of City of Perth Activities.
+Statutory Power Delegated: Local Government (Financial Mar Regulation 12(1)(a) Payments restrictions on s from municipal fund or trust fund, Power Originally Assigned to: The Local Government Statutory Power of Delegation: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Decisions must be in accordance with the requirements of relevant Council Policies, be within Annual Budget allocations and records evidencing assessment against criteria must be retained.
+Statutory Power to Sub-delegate: Local Government Act 1995: • Section 5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government (Financial Management) Regulations 1996: Regulation 5 CEO's duties as to financial management Regulation 11 Payments, procedures for making etc. Council Policy 6.8 Small Business Grants Council Policy 8.3 Environment Grants Council Policy 18.8 Sponsorship and Donations Record Keeping Practices: Version Control Version Decision Reference Date Delegated 1 New Delegation 25/06/13 319/13 CEO Trim 77838/13 Annual Review / Amended 24/06/14 270/14 CEO Trim 234521/14 3 3 Annual Review Amend / Review 09/06/15 OCM Trim 99056/15 CEO Trim 114331/15 J AMENU / REVIEW GEO 111111 1 1433 1/13

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO